Amsterdam has many good, cheap eating options for visitors including both sit-down places and takeaway outlets.

 Ellis Gourmet Burger is a small Belgian chain with an Amsterdam outlet at Prinsengracht 422.
 The extensive menu includes classic beef burgers, veggie options and some signature burger creations.

-2. V&D La Place - This popular self-service restaurant sells decent food for a reasonable price.
+2. La Place - This popular self-service restaurant sells decent food for a reasonable price.
 You can find sandwiches, soups, salads, meat and fish mains, home-made pizzas, Asian wok dishes as well as coffee, tea and cakes.
 Beer and wine also for sale.
 La Place uses sustainable ingredients which are prepared on-site.
 Mains are usually priced between €5 and €14.
 There is a large seating area with free WiFi.
-Location is on the 7th floor of Amsterdam central library at Oosterdokskade 143; also at Schiphol airport station hall.
-Note, the main La Place restaurant at Kalverstraat/Rokin has been closed following the demise of V&D department stores.
+Location are at Kalverstraat 203/Rokin; on the 7th floor of Amsterdam central library at Oosterdokskade 143; and also at Schiphol airport station hall.

 An alternative self-service restaurant in the city centre is Bijenkorf Kitchen on the 5th floor of the Bijenkorf department store on Dam Square.